MengelCode/finalfate/readme.md

 If you do not want any big setup, but simply a quick round of action, you should definitely look [here](https://manuel-engel.de/finalfate/finalfate). \
 \
 **2) Locally storing the files and directly opening the html file** \
 Clone the repository, or, if Git is not your tool of choice (How did you find me in this case?
 Let me know.), you can manually download the respective files.
-Mandatory downloads are index.html and logic.js in the finalfate directory, the sound files are optional.
+Mandatory downloads are index.html and all the .js files in the finalfate directory, the sound files are optional.
 Please include a copy of the license file when making the game available to others. \
 \
 **3) Serving the game's files over a webserver** \
 Do what listed in 2) and either host the game on your computer or a web hosting provider you trust.